sebasvila/fif/content/posts/schaublin13-orings/index.en.md

 date: 2023-05-02T08:00:00
 coverImage: "orings.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Schaublin 13
   - O-ring standards
 draft: false
 ---
 While overhauling the Schaublin 13, some o-rings are to be replaced.
 The original plans show a cryptic reference for the parts.
 We found how they relate to o-ring sizes.